MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 	5       -2   6.416667    Monday
 	6      -14  13.833333    Monday

 Recall that previously you used the rxGetOption function with the getVarInfo argument to return the variables.
-An alternative is to use the standalone *rxGetVarInfo* function, which takes the name of the data object.
+An alternative is to use the standalone *rxGetVarInfo* function to return precomputed metadata about variables in the .xdf file.

 	rxGetVarInfo(airXdfData)